aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 ### Motivate yourself to achieve your goals

+**principles**

+Do not create "fake somethings," which are distractions from doing the real thing that will lead you towards your goals.

+>"Fill your days with enough fake activity, and you get into the situation where you fail to make meaningful progress on any of your goals, but still feel exhausted at the end of the day." - Scott Young

+ A meaningful life depends on doing real things.

+> "A life spent on real work may not always be the easiest or most entertaining, but it’s the one that adds up in the end." - Scott Young

+> [!IMPORTANT]
+> **Actionable Tip**: For each action you do throughout the day, ask yourself this: “Am I doing the real thing?”
+If not, then stop doing the fake thing and start doing the real thing.

 **Visualization**

 1. Ask yourself every morning if you are motivated to pursue your dreams